teknium1/ShareGPT-Builder/README.md

 ## Contributing
 Contributions are welcome and greatly appreciated!
 Every little bit helps, and credit will always be given.

+* `12/17/2024` : Thanks to [not-lain](https://github.com/not-lain) for fixing sharegpt template as well as adding the dataset viewer tab
 * `12/13/2024` : Thanks to [aldryss](https://github.com/aldryss) for updating the UI 🔥
 * `12/12/2024` : Thanks to [not-lain](https://github.com/not-lain) for the help switching from flask to gradio and supporting automatic dataset upload 🔥